bbc/gel/src/components/search.md

 4. Click on a suggestion → The user is taken to that suggestion's permalink
 5. Click on the close ('X') button → the search region is hidden and the Masthead's search button regains keyboard focus (_global search only_)

+### Opening global search

+The [**Reference implementation**](#reference-implementation) includes a `toggle` method for assigning and enhancing an element intended for opening and focusing the search component.
+In the [global search demo](../demos/global-search/), this element is the 'Search' link in the [**Masthead**](../masthead).

+Where JavaScript does not run, this link is followed and the search page opened (in the same tab).
+Where JavaScript does run, the link is enhanced into a popup button (taking `role="button"` and `aria-haspopup="true"`).
+The `event.preventDefault()` method is applied, and the newly coined button launches the search component described in this page instead.

+When the user presses the close button to the right of the search input's submit button, focus is returned to the invoking popup button, as described in (5), above.

 ### Animating the suggestions region

 The animation (sliding up and down) of the suggestions region uses JavaScript, not just CSS.
 This is because you cannot animate to an `auto` height, and the height of the region—including the dynamic suggestions content—cannot be known ahead of time.
 Instead, the `scrollHeight` of the region must be determined and that height made the 'target' for the animation end.
 Importantly, the function that populates the suggestions _must be executed before the animation function_.
 Otherwise the target height will be incorrect.